Shaky ceasefire collapses as summit in Kenya’s capital on the crisis gets under way.

 In New York, Edmond Mulet, the UN assistant secretary-general for peacekeeping, suggested some people may have mistaken Congolese government troops who had trained in Angola, and therefore spoke Portuguese, for Angolan troops.

 There is widespread concern that the involvement of Angolans could spread the conflict beyond Congo’s borders.
+The war in Congo from 1998 to 2002 drew in more than half a dozen African nations.

 The DR Congo government has repeatedly said that Nkunda’s forces are backed by Rwanda’s Tutsi administration.